I still get people who fail

 that they were suppose to report that arrest that happened that they

-had been told was "SEALED".
-Well their records were sealed
+had been told the arrest was "SEALED" or expunged.
+Your records were sealed

-but the arrest was not so they were found out.
+or expunged but the arrest was not so they will be found.
 (See

 note below) (added 6/6/03)